hiperiondev/Long_Wire_Antenna/README.md

 In the "ACTIVE?" column, change each band to **YES** or **NO** using the dropdown.
 Enable only the bands you actually intend to use.
 Enabling too many bands makes it harder for the algorithm to find a good compromise length.
 A typical multi-band HF station uses 40 m, 30 m, 20 m, 17 m, 15 m, 12 m, and 10 m — all enabled by default.

-**Step 5 — Read the Top 5 recommended lengths.**
+**Step 5 — Read the Top 10 recommended lengths.**

-The table shows the five wire lengths (in meters and centimeters) with the highest avoidance scores.
+The table shows the ten wire lengths (in meters and centimeters) with the highest avoidance scores.
 Pick **Rank #1** if you have the space.
 The **Optimal UnUn** column immediately tells you which ratio (and its average VSWR) works best for that wire across all active bands.

 **Step 6 — Check the counterpoise recommendation.**